Senate Democrats want answers from Aetna CEO

 Aetna is the United States' third-largest insurance provider, with 23.1 million customers.

-Wyden and Murray asked Aetna's CEO to provide a "detailed timeline and explanation of how this statement came to be, e.g. did Aetna solicit this statement, if so by whom and when?
+Wyden and Murray raised questions about the former medical director's latest sworn statement and asked Aetna's CEO to provide a "detailed timeline and explanation of how this statement came to be, e.g. did Aetna solicit this statement, if so by whom and when?
 What, if any, legal, financial or contractual relationship between Aetna and Dr. Iinuma existed at the time this statement was made and exists today?"

 The deposition by Aetna's former medical director came as part of a lawsuit filed against the company by a college student with a rare immune disorder.